maxtoroq/DbExtensions/docs/api/DbExtensions/SqlBuilder/LIMIT_1.md

 ##### *maxRecords*
 Type: [System.Int32][2]
-The value to use as the body of the LIMIT clause.
+The value to use as parameter.

 #### Return Value
 Type: [SqlBuilder][3]